 On the heels of the U.S. Senate passing its $1 trillion infrastructure bill a month later, Inky spotted another phishing campaign with malicious actors impersonating the U.S. Department of Transportation (USDOT).
 The attackers invited recipients to submit a bid for a USDOT-sponsored project by clicking an embedded button.
 The button redirected recipients to a website impersonating the Transportation Department that attempted to trick visitors into handing over their Microsoft credentials.

 How to Defend Against Deceptive Phishing

-The success of a deceptive phish hinges on how closely the attack email resembles a piece of official correspondence from the abused company.
-As a result, users should inspect all URLs carefully to see if they redirect to an unknown and/or suspicious website.
-They should also look out for generic salutations, grammar mistakes and spelling errors scattered throughout the email.
+The success of a deceptive phish hinges on to what extent an attack email resembles official correspondence from a spoofed company.
+Acknowledging that fact, users should inspect all URLs carefully to see if they redirect to an unknown and/or suspicious website.
+They should also look out for generic salutations, grammar mistakes, and spelling errors.

 2. Spear Phishing

 Not all phishing scams embrace “spray and pray” techniques.
 Some ruses rely more on a personal touch.
 They do so because they wouldn’t be successful otherwise.